Iron supplement: By injection

 Soluble iron salts have a significant risk of adverse effects and can cause toxicity due to damage to cellular macromolecules.
-Delivering iron parenterally has utilised various different molecules to limit this.
-This has included dextrans, sucrose, carboxymaltose and more recently Isomaltoside 1000.
+Delivering iron parenterally has utilised various molecules to limit this.
+This has included dextrans, sucrose, carboxymaltose, ferumoxytol, derisomaltose and Isomaltoside 1000.

-One formulation of parenteral iron is iron dextran which covers the old high molecular weight (trade name DexFerrum) and the much safer low molecular iron dextrans (tradenames including Cosmofer and Infed).
+One formulation of parenteral iron is iron dextran which covers the old high molecular weight (brand name Dexferrum) and the much safer low molecular iron dextrans (brand names including Cosmofer and Infed).

 Iron sucrose has an occurrence of allergic reactions of less than 1 in 1000.
 A common side effect is taste changes, especially a metallic taste, occurring in between 1 in 10 and 1 in 100 treated patients.
 It has a maximum dose of 200 mg on each occasion according to the SPC, but it has been given in doses of 500 mg.
-Doses can be given up to 3 times a week.
+Doses can be given up to three times a week.

 Iron carboxymaltose is marketed as Ferinject, Injectafer, and Iroprem in various countries.
 The most common side effects are headaches which occur in 3.3%, and hypophosphatemia, which occurs in more than 35%.

-Iron Isomaltoside 1000 (Trade name Monofer) is a newer formulation of parenteral iron that has a matrix structure that results in very low levels of free iron and labile iron.
-It can be given at high doses – 20 mg/kg in a single visit – no upper dose limit.
+Iron isomaltoside 1000 (brand name Monofer) is a formulation of parenteral iron that has a matrix structure that results in very low levels of free iron and labile iron.
+It can be given at high doses – 20 mg/kg in a single visit – with no upper dose limit.
 This formulation has the benefit of giving a full iron correction in a single visit.

-Ferric maltol, marketed as Accrufer and Ferracru, is available in oral and IV preparations.
+Ferric maltol, marketed as Accrufer and Ferracru, is available in oral and intravenous preparations.
 When used as a treatment for IBD-related anemia, very low certainty evidence suggests a marked benefit with oral ferric maltol compared with placebo.
-However it was unclear whether the IV preparation was more effective than oral ferric maltol.
+However, it was unclear whether the IV preparation was more effective than oral ferric maltol.

-Follow-up

-Follow-up is needed to ensure compliance and to detect adequate response to therapy.
-The interval of follow up can widely depend on both the method of administration, and the underlying pathology.
-For parenteral irons it is recommended that there be a period of 4 weeks before repeating blood test to allow the body to utilise the iron.
-For oral iron, this can take considerably longer, so waiting three months may be appropriate.